FrontEndFoxes/curriculum/workshop/minis/mini1.md

 How cute! 🐶

 But the idea is to make this link dynamic, so it's time to create your first Vue variable.
 First, you have to add `data()` to your Vue component.
 This function should return an object of our Vue variables.
 Let's create one in the `<script>` block.
-Overwrite the current `<script>` block:
+Overwrite the current `<script>` block in `App.vue`:

 ```js
 <script>